-UBC is ranked first in the world for its university climate action policies, and CIRS is just one amazing example of the great work students, staff, and faculty are doing here.
+UBC ranks third in the world for taking urgent action to combat climate change and its impacts, and CIRS is just one amazing example of the great work students, staff, and faculty are doing here.
 We’re lucky to attend a university that cares about the environment and the climate crisis, and constructs buildings with these issues in mind.
 Unfortunately, this isn’t the case everywhere, and a lot of work still needs to be done to encourage further action.

 As Monkey and the Bearded Man shows, people had to work hard for evolution to be accepted in classrooms, and we may have to work even harder on the issues we face today.
 It can be difficult to change someone’s mind, but as past activists have shown, we can make positive change that affects future generations.

-Demonstrations and protests are great, but there are times, like right now, where organizing public events isn’t feasible.
+Demonstrations and protests are great, but there are times when organizing public events isn’t feasible.
 That’s okay!
 You can make a difference at home.